Adithyapurushothaman/gadg/README.md

 4 components are created using "ng g c comp_name" .
 Inside the app.module.ts file we iported two packages HttpClientModule and RouterModule .
-We added path inside the app.module.ts file by {path : 'Routerlinkname',component:componentname}. inside the app.component.html we added a nav bar and added these router links by <a routerlink="Routerlinkname">.
+We added path inside the app.module.ts file by {path : 'Routerlinkname',component:componentname}. inside the app.component.html we added a nav bar and added these router links by <a routerlink="Routerlinkname"> tag.